 This scheme would require the majority of properties rented to single households or two unrelated people in the Central and Chalvey wards to be licensed.
 Please view the below map to see the area affected.

 Below are a series of documents that support and expand on the consultation.
 Please take the time to read them to help inform your decision.

-If you have any queries about the consultation, or would like a paper copy to complete, please call 01753 875540 or email firstname.lastname@example.org.
+If you have any queries about the consultation, please call 01753 875540 or email firstname.lastname@example.org.

-The consultation will close on Thursday 31 January 2019.
+The consultation closed on Thursday 31 January 2019.